lamekrhwritingtest/lamekrhwritingtest.github.io/index.md

 ![Enter a new username and password](/assets/owncloudqs-usercreate-updatepassword.png)

-Now your new user it ready to connect and share files on your ownCloud server.
+Now your new user is ready to connect and share files on your ownCloud server.

 # Connect with a user account